-Rediscovering yourself and what bring you joy is very important when it comes to rebuilding your life after divorce.
+Rediscovering yourself and what brings you joy is fundamental to rebuilding your life after divorce.
 It's hard to part from someone who once was a big part of your identity.
-However, you'll find that you can move on and find new things in your life to bring you joy and happiness.
+However, you'll find that you can move on and discover new things in your life to bring you joy and happiness.
 You can find a new hobby at your church, within your community, or at home.
 Meetup offers a wide variety of groups with different interests.
 If you're having trouble making new connections, try out a group that shares your interests.

-Anything that you can do to shift your attention from the divorce will help.
-Finding things to enjoy will help you to let go of the hurt and pain and refocus on something positive.
+Anything you can do to shift your attention from the divorce will help.
+Finding things to enjoy will help you let go of the hurt and pain and refocus on something positive.

-While most people have concerns around money when going through a divorce, I often see the greatest fear from stay-at-home moms who have depended on their spouse's income to support them.
+Most people have concerns about money when going through a divorce.
+However, I often see the most significant fear from stay-at-home moms who have depended on their spouse's income to support them.

 Use the following tips to simplify the process and stay on track with your finances.

-If you do not currently have a bank account in your own name, now is the time to get one.
+If you do not currently have a bank account in your name, now is the time to get one.
 Put money aside in preparation.
-If you are the one planning to ask for the divorce, it's important to be financially prepared for what may happen after you ask for the divorce.
-In some cases, the other spouse can make it very difficult to access money.
+If you plan to ask for a divorce, it's essential to be financially prepared for what may happen after you ask for the divorce.
+The other spouse can make it very difficult to access money in some cases.
 While you can work through the courts to get access, it won't happen overnight.
-Make sure that you have some money set aside that you can live on and pay attorney fees if you need to.
+Make sure that you have some money set aside to live on and pay attorney fees if you need to.

-Your credit score is important for a lot of reasons but it will be especially important if you need to refinance your house as part of your divorce settlement.
+Your credit score is vital for many reasons but will be especially crucial if you need to refinance your house as part of your settlement.
 The earlier you start taking control of your credit, the better off you'll be.
 Begin by requesting a copy of your credit report.
-Review it for accuracy and if there are any inaccuracies, dispute each of them.
+Review it for accuracy, and if there are any inaccuracies, dispute each of them.

-If you do not currently have a credit card account that is in your name only, open one.
-Begin making small purchases on the card and pay it off in full every month.
+If you do not currently have a credit card account in your name only, open one.
+Begin making small purchases on the card and pay them off in full every month.
 This will help build your credit history if you don't have much of one.

 If you already have a credit card in your name or other debts, make sure to keep making on-time payments to maintain a good credit score.
-It's easy to miss payments when going through a significant life transition, but you'll find that good credit score is essential not only to get approved for loans but also to get the best possible interest rate.
+It's easy to miss payments when going through a significant life transition.
+However, you'll find that a good credit score is essential not only to get approved for loans but also to get the best possible interest rate.

 Organize your financial documents and determine what's missing.
-You'll basically need to collect everything with a dollar sign on it.
+You'll need to collect everything with a dollar sign on it.
 Here's the list I usually start my clients with.
-I always let them know that some documents may not be relevant for their situation and we may find that we need some additional documents as we get into their case.
-You may not have access to all the documents on the list.
+I always let them know that some documents may not be relevant to their situation.
+I may also find that we need some additional documents as we get into their case.
+You may not have access to all the records on the list.
 If that's the case, do not stress.
 You can request them through discovery at a later date.

 Note: If you need help with this step, we walk you through how to create a divorce binder in our online course, "How to Prepare for Divorce."
 We'll show you how to organize a physical or cloud-based storage system with all of the necessary financial documents.